 Pro tip: For the moment, you can’t add IP ranges or subnet masks as input for our scanners.
 (We’re working on removing this limitation, so keep an eye on our platform updates for news.)

-If you want to scan an IP range, add it directly from the Targets tab of your dashboard by clicking the +Add button.
-They will be expanded into separate targets.
+If you want to scan an IP range, add it directly from the Assets tab of your dashboard by clicking the +Add button.
+They are expanded into separate targets.

-For more details on how to scan an IP range, you can check our support center guide.
+For more details on how to scan an IP range, check out our support center guide.

-To cover all 65535 ports, you can select the range scan options, starting from 1 and ending at 65535, as you can see below:
+To cover all 65535 ports, select the Custom scan type, and select the Full port range preset, as you can see below:

-For example, if you want to see a particular IP in the Attack surface, you could filter by the “IP Address” field:
+For example, if you want to see a particular IP in the Attack surface, filter by the “IP Address” field:

-From the scan results page, you can select any specific port and scan it with one of 25 tools to go deeper into your assessment.
+From the scan results page, you can select any specific port and scan it with one of our 20+ security tools to go deeper into your assessment.

 Even though UDP services are less popular than TCP services, a vulnerable UDP service exposes the target system to the same risk as a vulnerable TCP service.
-Discovering all open UDP ports is an essential step in a penetration test to better assess the security of your network infrastructure.
+Discovering all open UDP ports is one essential step in a network vulnerability engagement to better secure your network infrastructure.

-Our UDP Port Scanner allows you to discover which UDP ports are open on your target host, identify the service versions, and detect the operating system.
+Our UDP Port Scanner helps you discover which UDP ports are open on your target host, identify the service versions, and detect the operating system.

-If you want to add only the alive targets, you can select the “Include only alive targets” option when adding them.
+If you want to include only alive targets, select the “Include only alive targets” option when adding them.

-To start the UDP scan, go to Scan with Tool and select UDP Port Scan:
+To start the UDP scan, select your IPs or hostnames, go to Scan with Tool and choose UDP Port Scan:

 To visualize the scan results you have two options:

-The Light version of our Network Vulnerability Scanner with OpenVAS performs a very fast security assessment with minimum interaction with the target system.
+The Light version of our Network Vulnerability Scanner performs a quick security assessment with minimum interaction with the target system.

 It starts by running Nmap to detect open ports and services.
 Then, based on the results returned by Nmap, our network scanner interrogates a database with known vulnerabilities to check if the specific versions of the services are affected by any issues.

-From the Targets tab, start the Light Scanner using Scan with Tool -> Network Scan OpenVAS -> Light scan:
+From the Assets tab, start a light scan by selecting the asset and using Tool -> Network Scanner -> Light:

 Pro tip: A scan covering all ports can take around 20 minutes, for an average number of 4 open ports.

-You can visualize the results in the Findings tab and display as many as 1000 records on the page.
+You can visualize the results in the Findings tab and display up to 1000 records on the page.